 Sun-Damaged SkinSee how sun damaged skin can cause wrinkles, moles, melanoma (skin cancer) and more.
 Explore images of squamous cell carcinoma and the early signs of skin cancer.

-Second-Degree Sunburn PictureYour skin type affects how easily you become sunburned.
-See a picture of Sunburn (Second-Degree) and learn more about the health topic.
+First-Degree Sunburns PictureA sunburn is skin damage from the sun's ultraviolet (UV) rays.
+See a picture of Sunburn (First-Degree Burns) and learn more about the health topic.